 - Skin health

 - Wound healing

-Taking in more vitamin C than is recommended is generally not harmful to health.
-That’s because vitamin C is water-soluble – and excess amounts are excreted through the urine.
+Taking in more vitamin C than is recommended is generally not harmful to your wellness.
+That’s because vitamin C is water-soluble, and excess amounts are excreted through the urine.
 That said, consuming too much vitamin C (i.e., above 2g/day) may lead to non-life-threatening side effects like:

 - Stomach cramps or bloating

-Although your body cannot produce vitamin C on its own, it’s still pretty easy for you to meet your needs via your diet – so long as you consume a variety of fruits and vegetables.
-For instance: one medium orange provides you with 77% of your daily vitamin C recommended intake, while 160 grams of cooked broccoli provides 112%.
+Although your body cannot produce vitamin C on its own, it’s still pretty easy for you to meet your vitamin C needs through your diet.
+As long as you consume a variety of fruits and vegetables, you should be able to meet these needs.
+For instance, one medium orange provides you with 77% of your daily vitamin C recommended intake, while 160 grams of cooked broccoli provides 112%.